durandg12/methodes-ia/venv.md

 workon .
 ```

-You can then run `pip install -r requirements.txt` to install your project dependencies and/or `python -m ipykernel install --user --name=projectname` to add your virtual env to your jupyter kernels (ou need to install `ipykernel` first).
+You can then run `pip install -r requirements.txt` to install your project dependencies and/or `python -m ipykernel install --user --name=projectname` to add your virtual env to your jupyter kernels (you need to install `ipykernel` first).

 Delete a virtualenv with `rmvirtualenv`, for example you can recreate a project-specific virtual env with
 ```